dime-coin/dimecoin/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run dimecoin-qt.exe.
+Unpack the files into a directory, and then run dimecoin-qt.exe

 ### macOS